Categories

 Belper is one of the few towns to have been voted Britain’s best high streets more than once!
 It was living in Belper where I discovered my love of independents and shopping locally.

-Also nearby are Denby Pottery Village (click here for a great discount on their Santa Experience) and Brown Bear in Ripley, a café with a lovely range of gifts, including lots of their handmade chocolate.
+Also nearby are Denby Pottery Village and Brown Bear in Ripley, a café with a lovely range of gifts, including lots of their handmade chocolate.

 You might also want to read…